 Direct Costs: These are the costs that are associated with the deployment of resources, wages of the employees, products used in the development, and so on.
 These expenses are directly associated with a specified area, which can’t be negotiated.
 Moreover, the money spent on any resource, physical good, and outsourcing some phase of development/designing could be categorized under direct costs.

 Indirect Costs: The cost that simply cannot be linked to a single area and may vary from time to time during the development of the project comes under this category.
 These costs may be linked to management, security, and utilities.
 Most of the times the indirect costs are due to some alterations by the client during the development or testing phase of the software.

-Before you just start with estimations, it is crucial for you to keep these aspects in mind.
+Before you just start with best software development cost estimations, it is crucial for you to keep these aspects in mind.